 Discipleship is simply the process of becoming more and more like Jesus in our attitudes, behavior and character.
 This process is life-long!
 We never arrive (until we finally see Jesus face to face).
 I hope my articles help you think about Christianity and eventually discover how you can become a disciple of Jesus Christ.

 I trust you will find on this site for tons of information about how to become an authentic disciple and follower of Jesus Christ.
 Christianity is a process of becoming… it’s a marathon, or a journey rather than a sprint.
-Take a few steps toward Him today.
+Take a few steps toward Jesus today.

 A Model for Christianity [ Go ]